gunjandatta/sprest/README.md

 *Note - SharePoint online may reject synchronous requests.
 It's better to use asynchronous requests.*

 ## Test:
-To test this library, upload the [test folder](https://github.com/gunjandatta/sprest/tree/master/test) contents to a SharePoint library and access to the "test.aspx" page.
+I wrote a sample test file.
+To run it, upload the [test folder](https://github.com/gunjandatta/sprest/tree/master/test) contents to a SharePoint library and access to the "test.aspx" page.
 This will test the basic functionality of the library.

 Refer to the [test script](https://github.com/gunjandatta/sprest/blob/master/test/test.js) file for detailed examples of using the library.